SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 "Then we move.
 Take what we can carry.
 Find somewhere they can't follow."

-Somewhere they can't follow.
+Somewhere, they can't follow.
 The words settled in my chest like stones.

 Three days later, my father left before dawn with two other men.
 They didn't say where they were going, but I knew.
 Down toward the white settlements.
 To watch.
 To see what was coming.